MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-tiles-in-the-iphone-app.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="02/01/2016"
+   ms.date="03/31/2016"
    ms.author="maggies"/>

-# Tiles in the iPhone app (Power BI for iOS)
+# Interact with tiles in the iPhone app (Power BI for iOS)

 Tiles are live snapshots of your data, pinned to a dashboard.
 Their values change as the data changes.
-You create tiles on a dashboard in Power BI.
-Then you see and interact with the tiles in your iPhone app for Microsoft Power BI for iOS.
+You [create tiles on a dashboard in the Power BI service](powerbi-service-dashboard-tiles.md).

+Then in [the iPhone app](http://go.microsoft.com/fwlink/?LinkId=522062), you open tiles in focus mode and interact with them.
+You can open tiles with all kinds of visuals, including tiles based on Bing and R.

 >**Note**: You can also [create picture tiles with your iPhone app](powerbi-mobile-picture-tiles-in-the-iphone-app.md) and save them to your dashboards.